esemkej/cards_manager/README.md

 ---

-## What's New (v0.12.1-alpha)
+## What's New (v0.12.2-alpha)

-- Main screen now displays a notification when no items exist.
+- Fixed cards saving as debug_code, debug_type
-- Added the ability to edit names of created items.
+- Added the option to sort by item type